-(k) Plant and equipment
+(j) Plant and equipment

-Plant, equipment, furniture, fittings and leasehold improvements are stated at historical cost less depreciation.
+Plant, equipment, fixtures and fittings are stated at historical cost less depreciation.
 Historical cost includes expenditure that is directly attributable to the acquisition of items.
 All repairs and maintenance are charged to the profit or loss during the financial period in which they are incurred.

-Plant, equipment, furniture, fittings and leasehold improvements are depreciated over a 2 to 15 year period depending on their estimated life using straight line method as appropriate.
+Plant, equipment, fixtures and fittings are depreciated over a 2 to 15 year period depending on their estimated life using straight line method as appropriate.
 The assets' residual values and useful lives are reviewed and if appropriate adjusted at each reporting date.